Bachelor of Applied Science (Construction Management) (Honours) (Top-up)

 Founded in 1887, RMIT is one of Australia’s original educational institutions.

-The Bachelor of Applied Science (Construction Management) (Honours) programme is the replacement for the Bachelor of Applied Science (Construction Management) programme.
+This programme is the replacement for the Bachelor of Applied Science (Construction Management) programme.

 This programme offers you a solid foundation for construction management, project management and quantity surveying.
 It prepares you for organising and managing vast numbers of people and resources across the building process to ensure safe delivery of quality buildings to clients.